thomaspinckney3/cs4501/Project1.md

 start web' and then re-attach an interactive session to it with 'docker attach web'.

-If you want to remove a container, use 'docekr rm'.
+If you want to remove a container, use 'docker rm'.
 If you want to remove an image, use 'docker rmi'.

 Development Environment